linux-integrity/ima-doc/ima-utilities.rst

    keyctl show %:.platform

-If the ``der`` format key is not available, use :ref:`mokutil-mok-export` to export and view the keys.
-Chose the key to be deleted.
+If the ``der`` format certificate is not available, use :ref:`mok-certificate-export` to export and view the certificates.
+Chose the certificate to be deleted.

-This is the first step in deleting the key, specifying a deletion
+This is the first step in deleting the certificate, specifying a deletion password:
-password:

 ::